 Do not build a website.

 If you want to get a job as a freelancer (remote work).
 I believe creating a website would be the go-to version.
 Having a strong presence on social media will be crucial for you.
 You will need to showcase the diversity of projects, prove that you can solve problems, and many times, show that you have visual design skills.
-People expect your website to look and work perfect – UX or UI-wise, you’ll need to have a website that will speak of your skills.
+People expect your website to look and work perfect – UX and/or UI-wise, you’ll need to have a website that will show your skills.
 (I will focus more on this part in the next article and give you examples of freelancers with awesome portfolios.)